BeastieNate5/Buffer-overflow-101/README.md

 Hello Cisco Academy.
 This lesson I have created for you guys will teach you on what a buffer overflow is and how to preform the exploit.
 This is important to know if your going into cybersecurity as 70% of vulnerabilities in 2019 were because of a memory exploit which buffer overflows are a part of that.
 Of course be responsible with this knowledge 🙏

 # Getting Started
 You will first need to download and complile the source code in this lesson.
-Do to that enter these following commands on a linux machine (I recommend you start in your home directory)
+To do that enter these following commands on a linux machine.

 Moves you to your home directory
 ```